alyb237/rbf-vod-streaming/README.md

 - Search for videos based on muscle groups such as : arms, lower body, abs, etc.
 - Add to watchlist
 - Set up email payment confirmation within Stripe and a cancel subscription button.
-- Go from Stripe test mode to live before launching.